USAJOBS/openopps-help/applicants/application-status.md

 ### Applied

-You've applied to the internship
+You've applied to the internship.

 ### Application started